shreeyasharma1804/notes/kubernetes/Permissions.md

 - A rolebinding connects a role to a user
 - The subjects.name is the CN of the certificate used for authentication.
 O is the group name
+- Define different role bindings for different uses, for example, admin, read only etc
+- The subjects can be User or Group.
+If the embedded certificate in the kube-config holds the capability of fetching the LDAP group a user belongs to, then LDAP group can be defined in the role-binding.
+This enables using LDAP as an interface for RBAC management.
 - ClusterRoleBindings are applicable across the cluster

 ```yml